ghousseyn/phiber/README.md

 # for this ugly url
   http://127.0.0.1/dev/index/action/var1/va%20l1?var%202=v%20al2/?var3/val3

-# the router will pass your application an array like
+# the router will pass your application an array like (for GET and POST and Ajax calls alike)

 Array
 (